Art & Art History Faculty and Staff

 Professor of Art History

 Teaches courses in art history and is committed to teaching the love of art through the examination of material culture from various peoples and periods.
 Her classroom teaching is supplemented by formal papers presented nationally and internationally, as well as curated exhibitions.
 Much of her research focuses on gender studies and the art and architecture of early modern Europe, as well as questions of identity in contemporary art.
-She regularly leads trips to the Eternal City and was a study leader for Smithsonian Journey tours to Sicily and Southern Italy in 2013-14.
-Ph.D. and M.A., University of Iowa; B.A., University of Virginia.
+She regularly leads trips to Rome and was a study leader for Smithsonian Journey tours to Sicily and Southern Italy in 2013-14.
+Ph.D., art history, University of Iowa.

 Teaches painting, drawing, collage, and studio art seminar.
 Works include assemblages made from wood and found materials; mechanical sculptures featuring hand-cranked phonographs; and oil paint on canvas borrowing from the surrealist legacy of biomorphic abstraction.
 Plaut's work can be viewed at tonyplaut.com.
 He has exhibited widely throughout the Midwest, with major shows occurring in Chicago and Des Moines.
-M.F.A., University of Chicago; B.S.S., Cornell College.
+M.F.A., University of Chicago.

 Coordinates Cornell's Luce Gallery and teaches Drawing I and Studio Basics.
-Her drawings and paintings focus on nature as living source, habitat, and sustenance, both physical and spiritual.
+Her drawings and paintings focus on nature as a living source, habitat, and sustenance, both physical and spiritual.
 Coleman's work can be seen at First Brick Art Gallery in Mount Vernon and Chait Galleries in Iowa City.
-M.A and M.F.A., University of Iowa; B.F.A., Webster University.
+M.F.A., University of Iowa.

 Teaches courses in photography, performance art (Intermedia), and video.
 Photography courses include film and darkroom work as well as digital photography.
 Dyas received first place in the Dubuque Museum of Art’s fourth Biennial competition in 2013 and an honorable mention at the New York Center for Photographic Art.
 Dyas’ work can be viewed at sandydyas.com.
 B.F.A., M.A., M.F.A., Intermedia and Video Art, Photography, University of Iowa.